 Huawei has obviously been inspired by Apple when it comes to the look and feel of the MateBook X Pro, but that's fine with us, and it's going to appeal to shoppers looking for a Windows 10 machine.
 Here we'll compare the laptops in all the key areas that matter.

-- These are the very best laptops money can buy in 2019
+- These are the very best laptops money can buy

 Huawei MateBook X Pro vs Apple MacBook Pro: design